opentensor/old-docs/reference/markdown.md

 part: Documentation
-title: Fenced Code Block Usage
+# Fenced Code Block Usage

 Oftentimes, you need to display a code example on the page.
 This example could be as simple as a one-liner or as complex as a diff view.
 Below are the ways you can use fenced code blocks with NextBook.